newjersey/navigator-content/src/roadmaps/tasks/conditional-permit-cannabis.md

 * Application fees
 * Proof that each owner of the conditional license has for the immediately preceding taxable year, an adjusted gross income of no more than $200,000, or no more than $400,000 if filing jointly with another individual

-  **Diversely-Owned Businesses Only:** Copy of M/WBE or DVOB Certification with the NJ Department of Treasury.
+  **Diversely-Owned Businesses Only:** Copy of Minority or Women-Owned Business Enterprise Certification or Disabled Owned Veteran Certification with the NJ Department of Treasury.

-  **Impact Zone Businesses Only:** Submission of proof that the license applicant:
+  **Impact Zone Businesses Only:** Proof that the business meets the `requirements of an Impact Zone Business|impactzonebusiness-cannabis`
-* * Is more than 50% owned by a current resident or residents of an impact zone, who have also resided in that Impact Zone for at least 3 consecutive years at the time of application;
-  * Intends to locate in an impact zone; or
-  * Presents a plan, along with an attestation, to ensure that within 90 days of becoming operational:
-  * * At least 25% of its employees reside in any of the State’s impact zones; and
-    * Among the employees who reside in impact zones, at least 25% reside in the impact zone nearest to the cannabis business’s location or intended location.

   **Social Equity Businesses Only:**
-* A notarized statement by the owner(s) that they meet the criteria for a Social Equity Business
-* Appropriate documentation to prove residency
+A notarized statement by the owner(s) that they meet the criteria for a `Social Equity Business|socialequitybusiness-cannabis` and appropriate documentation to prove residency

-  **Micro business Only:**
-* * Documentation that the license applicant and proposed cannabis business are compliant, and will comply with the requirements for micro businesses including:
+  **Micro business Only:** Documentation that the business will comply with the `requirements for a micro businesses|microbusiness-cannabis`
-* * The facility of the cannabis business will take up no more than 2,500 square feet
-* * The micro business will have no more than 10 employees
-  * Display only for Retailers and Manufacturers, the micro business’s monthly volume will not exceed 1,000 pounds of cannabis
-  * Display only for Cultivators, the micro business shall not exceed a monthly inventory of 1,000 cannabis plants
-  * 100% of the ownership interest in the micro business license applicant or license holder shall be held by current New Jersey resident(s) who have resided in the State for at least the past two consecutive years, at the time of application
-  * At least 51% of the total number of persons included in the micro business license application or license holder, including all owners, principals, and employees, shall be residents of either the municipality in which the microbusiness is or will be located, or of a municipality directly bordering such municipality, at the time of the application

 > **Once completed, you will have:**
 >